 Term expires end of 2022

-Mr. Coffey is a partner at the firm Archer Norris in Walnut Creek.
-Mr. Coffey is a public health attorney, representing public and nonprofit healthcare providers.
+Director Coffey is a partner at the firm Best, Best & Krieger in Walnut Creek.
+Director Coffey is a public health attorney, representing public and nonprofit healthcare providers.
 He is a past president of the Contra Costa BAR association.
-Mr. Coffey is married, has two children and resides in Hercules.
+Director Coffey is married, has two children and resides in Hercules.
 He is a lifelong resident of Contra Costa County.

-Parks in his ward include: Antioch/Oakley Shoreline, Bay Point, Big Break, Black Diamond Mines, the northwestern portion of Briones, Browns Island, Carquinez Strait Shoreline, Contra Loma, Crockett Hills, Martinez Shoreline, San Pablo Bay, Waterbird Preserve/McNabney Marsh, and Vasco Caves.
+Parks in his ward include Antioch/Oakley Shoreline, Bay Point, Big Break, Black Diamond Mines, the northwestern portion of Briones, Browns Island, Carquinez Strait Shoreline, Contra Loma, Crockett Hills, Radke Martinez Shoreline, San Pablo Bay, Vasco Caves, and Waterbird Preserve/McNabney Marsh.

 Mr. Doyle serves as a member of the American Academy for Park and Recreation Administration, an organization of distinguished practitioners and scholars committed to the advancement of the park and recreation field.
 In 2010 he received a Lifetime Achievement Award from California Trails and Greenways and, in 2002, a Mountain Star Award from Save Mount Diablo.
 He is a member of IUCN International Urban Protected Areas Committee.